MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_04_Lab1_Ex1_KQL.md

 1. Login to **WIN1** virtual machine as Admin with the password: **Pa55w.rd**.

 1. Go to https://aka.ms/lademo in your browser.
 Login with the MOD Administrator credentials.

+1. Close the Log Analytics video pop-up window that appears.

 1. Explore the available tables listed in the tab on the left side of the screen.